Arthur200208/PEL-PVP/README.md

 ## Citation

-If you use our PSAC-6mA model in your research, please cite our paper:
+If you use our PEL-PVP model in your research, please cite our paper:

 [Paper Title] - [Link to the Paper]

-Thank you for using the PSAC-6mA model!
+Thank you for using the PEL-PVP model!
 If you have any questions or need further assistance, feel free to contact us.

-Author: Yu
+Author: Cuilin Xiao
-Contact: 3033795307@qq.com
+Contact: 20213002749@hainanu.edu.cn

-License Information: [Specify License Information if Applicable]